MatteoIorio11/IRS/lab4/swarm_robotics.md

 ### Design Probability
 The probability is *driven* by the number of all the other robots in a specific state, in order to do that every time the robot *checks* for the probability it will also *count* the states of all its *neighbours* (in a given range).
 So in this way the robot will be able to rescale its *probability*.
-Both probabilities depends on the number of the other robots in a given state, for example every time the robot tries to *stop*, it will count the number of robots around it that are currently *stop*, the higher the number and the higher the probability for the robot to stop, the same goes for the *walking* transition.
+Both probabilities depends on the number of the other robots in a given state, for example every time the robot tries to *stop*, it will count the number of robots around it that are currently *stopped*, the higher the number and the higher the probability for the robot to stop, the same goes for the *walking* transition.
 For what concernes the *second exercise* the probability is also guided by the *ground color*, if the ground color is black then the robot will try more often to stop.

 Every method in this file follows the same structure:
 1. *count phase*: count the number of neighbours in a specific state;